 We help you leverage your existing risk governance to embed nature-related risks in your entire strategic and risk governance value chain.
 We also make sure all lines of defence, including the business, control functions and audit, are involved.
 The aim is to be regulatory-compliant and disclosure-ready.

-We offer an independent, time-efficient assessment of your health based on your specific documentation and organisational set-up, giving you the opportunity to gain confidence with the new provisions.
+We offer an independent, time-efficient assessment of your readiness based on your specific documentation and organisational set-up, helping you gain confidence with the new provisions.
 We also offer a dedicated workshop with your key decisionmakers.

 The new FINMA circular on nature-related financial risks could have significant implications for banks and insurance companies, and the tight timeline means it’s wise to start thinking about these matters now.
 If you think you might be affected, contact us and click here for a downloadable version.